devilflippy/SPT_Custom_Paint_Service/README.md

 What's planned ?

-- Adding preset "paid service" wich include money to the recipes.
 - Do it as Custom Trader (But I'm a newbie, It can take some time)

 Install:
+- Go into craft or paid, as you prefere
-- drop all of the preset you want into user\mods\shredder-MoreHideoutCrafts\src\configs
+- drop all of the .json you want into user\mods\shredder-MoreHideoutCrafts\src\configs

+  If you have any question, recommandation, or if you see any mystake, tell me please !
+I hope you will enjoy.